AdvML-Group/SMP-Attack/README.md

 - [Adversarial trained models]( https://github.com/tensorflow/models/tree/archive/research/adv_imagenet_models)
 - [Vision transformers models](https://github.com/rwightman/pytorch-image-models)

-2. We conduct experiments on the ImageNet-compatible dataset, comprising 1000 images, used in the NIPS 2017 adversarial competition.
+2. We conduct experiments on the *ImageNet-compatible* dataset, comprising 1000 images, used in the NIPS 2017 adversarial competition.
 The image path is `./dataset/images`.

 #### Running attacks

-- `./attack_SMP.py`: TensorFlow implementation of our SMP-Attack method (main entry script).
+- `./attack_SMP.py`: TensorFlow implementation of our *SMP-Attack* method (main entry script).

-- `./cpp/SLICSP.cpp`: C++ core implementation of Semantics-aware Multi-granularity PatchOut, used to accelerate attack computations.
+- `./cpp/SLICSP.cpp`: C++ core implementation of *Semantics-aware Multi-granularity PatchOut*, used to accelerate attack computations.
 Compile into a shared library (e.g., `SLICSP.so`) with the command `g++ SLICSP.cpp -fPIC -shared -o SLICSP.so` and call it from `attack_SMP.py`.

-- `./runSMP.sh`: Execution script containing concrete parameter settings and execution modes (e.g., single-stage or multi-stage SMP-Attack).
+- `./runSMP.sh`: Execution script containing concrete parameter settings and execution modes (e.g., *single-stage or multi-stage SMP-Attack*).
 Edit this script to reproduce experiments or tune parameters.

 #### Evaluate the success rate